neomatrix369/awesome-ai-ml-dl/data/README.md

 - [Common mistakes when carrying out machine learning and data science](https://www.kdnuggets.com/2018/12/common-mistakes-data-science.html)
 - [A Rubric for ML Production Readiness - Breck et al. 2017 by Jiameng Gao (28 rules to follow, suggested by Google)](https://docs.google.com/presentation/d/1-4gE9v1X7EP4rsBQlRtGA9IXDnBjlQPAqB3jlDBvUTU/edit#slide=id.p) | [Original Paper by Google](https://ai.google/research/pubs/pub46555)

+## Credits

+Big thanks to [Jeremie Charlet](https://github.com/jcharlet) for his contributions to many of the resources on this page.
+Not forgetting the others who have also helped support in the building of the above resources.

 # Contributing

 Contributions are very welcome, please share back with the wider community (and get credited for it)!